 Email: email@example.comRoom Number: 203, Law Building, Mile End

-Noam Gur is a Lecturer in Law at Queen Mary University of London.
+Noam Gur is a Senior Lecturer in Law at Queen Mary University of London.
 He specializes in jurisprudence and has further research interests in political theory and in tort law.
-In jurisprudence, his primary research focus is the normativity of law and its interaction with practical reasons, which is also the topic of his recent book Legal Directives and Practical Reasons (Oxford University Press, 2018).
+In jurisprudence, his primary research focus is the normativity of law and its interaction with practical reason, which is also the topic of his book Legal Directives and Practical Reasons (Oxford University Press, 2018).

-Before joining Queen Mary, Dr Gur was Shaw Foundation Fellow at Lincoln College, University of Oxford.
+Before joining Queen Mary, Dr Gur was a postdoctoral fellow at Lincoln College, University of Oxford.
 He read Law as a postgraduate at the University of Oxford and as an undergraduate at the Hebrew University of Jerusalem.